Books

 Petry, J., J. Fichtner & E. Heemskerk (2021) ‘Steering capital: The growing private authority of index providers in the age of passive asset management’, Review of International Political Economy, 28(1): 152-176 (open access) (this paper was discussed in/by Financial Times, Bloomberg, Forbes, Washington Post, BBC Business, Guardian, Investment & Pension Europe, Brussels Morning, Medium, Morningstar, Jacobin, The National Interest, Notes on the Crisis, Yahoo, Lexology, TabbFORUM, Developing Economics, ForeignAffairs & Financiel Dagblad).

-Petry, J. (2021) ‘From national marketplaces to global providers of financial infrastructures: Exchanges, infrastructure and power in global finance’, New Political Economy, 26(4): 574-597 (open access) (this paper was discussed in/by Financial Times, ETF Stream (2x), Business Standard, Brussels Morning, TabbFORUM, Yahoo Finance, Brave New Europe, Net Interest).
+Petry, J. (2021) ‘From national marketplaces to global providers of financial infrastructures: Exchanges, infrastructure and power in global finance’, New Political Economy, 26(4): 574-597 (open access) (this paper was discussed in/by Financial Times, European Parliament, ETF Stream (2x), Business Standard, Brussels Morning, TabbFORUM, Yahoo Finance, Brave New Europe, Net Interest).

-Petry, J. (2020) ‘Financialization with Chinese characteristics: Exchanges, control and capital markets in authoritarian capitalism’, Economy & Society, 49(2): 213-238 (open access) (this paper was discussed in/by the East Asia Forum, ETF Stream, Developing Economics, Economic Sociology & Political Economy, The Conversation, Yahoo & Asia Times).
+Petry, J. (2020) ‘Financialization with Chinese characteristics: Exchanges, control and capital markets in authoritarian capitalism’, Economy & Society, 49(2): 213-238 (open access) (this paper was discussed in/by the East Asia Forum, France24, ETF Stream, Developing Economics, Economic Sociology & Political Economy, The Conversation, Yahoo & Asia Times).

 Dutta, S., F. Pape, R. Kremers & J. Petry (2020) ‘Critical macro-finance: An introduction’, Finance & Society, 6(1): 34-44 (open access).